dantegates/dantegates.github.io/_posts/2026-08-31-what-is-the-posterior-and-why-does-it-matter?.md

 \end{align*}
 $$

-How these methods work warrants its own discussion[^fn:mcmc-references], but note that this idea leans into the recognition that the posterior is a _distribution_.
+How these methods work warrants its own discussion[^mcmc-references], but note that this idea leans into the recognition that the posterior is a _distribution_.

 With enough posterior samples, we can approximate the analytic solutions through simulation.
 For example, in our case, we can trade the integral in <a href="#eq:expected conditional growth rate">(5)</a> for a weighted average over the posterior predictive samples $\hat{s}_{i}$,